mulefish/dispense_demo3/dispense_demo3/data/setup/README.md

 If CheckIfOK says """OK!
 The tables are populated properly!""" then it is all good

 ### The order will matter because foreign key restraints

+# side note
+import psycopg2 appears to NOT be needed in the imports, but, haha, it is.